KaryptoX/NextDNS_Log_Streamer/README.md

 Should the script export the logs to STDOUT via print or write a file?
 > "write_file = 0"

-Destinations where the log files will be written to
+Destinations where the files will be written to
 > tmp_file_path = "/tmp/"

+Used for temporary files.
+Always used.

 > log_file_path = "/var/log/"

+Used for JSON log export and keeping the time.
 Only used if "write_file = 1"